Registered Types

 Installing a Proxy Type

-Proxy types are installed using the Joe::installType method:
+Proxy types are installed using the Joe::installType method (or by including them in a Joe Package):

 var joe = new Joe();